Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion

+In the waiting region $p\in(p_{*},p^{*})$, the sender must have an incentive to experiment, which suggests that $v(p)\geq c$.\footnote{Suppose that $v(p)<c$.
+Then, the sender strictly prefers passing forever to conducting any experiment at $p$ followed by the optimal continuation.
+This implies that the value function must be $V(p)=0$---the value of passing forever.
+Hence, we must have $v(p)\ge c$ whenever $V(p)>0$, which holds if $p\in W$.} In particular, when the sender's equilibrium strategy involves experimentation, her value function is characterized by the Hamilton-Jacobi-Bellman (HJB) equation, which means that $V(p)$ is adjusted so that $v(p)=c$ holds.

-The following proposition shows that the potentially daunting task of characterizing the sender's equilibrium strategy reduces to searching among a small set of experiments, instead of all feasible experiments, at each belief. \begin{prop} Consider an SMPE where the receiver's strategy is given by $p_{*}<\hat{p}<p^{*}$. \begin{enumerate} \item[(a)] For all $p\in(0,1)$, there exists a best response that uses at most two experiments, $(\alpha_{1},q_{1})$ and $(\alpha_{2},q_{2})$. \item[(b)] Suppose that $V(\cdot)$ is non-negative, increasing, and strictly convex over $(p_{\ast},p^{\ast}]$, and $V(p_{\ast})/p_{\ast}\leq V^{\prime}(p_{\ast})$. \begin{enumerate} \item If $p\in(p_{\ast},p^{\ast})$, then $\alpha_{1}+\alpha_{2}=1$, $q_{1}=p^{\ast}$, and $q_{2}=0$. \item If $p<p_{\ast}$, then either $\alpha_{1}=\alpha_{2}=0$ (i.e., the sender passes), or $\alpha_{1}=1$ and $q_{1}=p_{\ast}$ or $q_{1}=p^{\ast}$. \end{enumerate} \end{enumerate} \end{prop} For part (a) of Proposition \ref{prop:persuasion_modes}, notice that the right-hand side in equation \eqref{eq:HJB_general_main} is linear in each $\alpha_{i}$ and the constraint $\sum_{i\in\mathcal{\mathbb{N}}}\alpha_{i}\leq1$ is also linear.
+The following proposition simplifies the potentially daunting task of characterizing the sender's optimal experiment at each belief in \eqref{eq:HJB_general_main}, to searching among a small subset of feasible experiments. \begin{prop} Consider an SMPE where the receiver's strategy is given by $p_{*}<\hat{p}<p^{*}$. \begin{enumerate} \item[(a)] For all $p\in(0,1)$, there exists a best response that {involves at most two distinct Poisson jumps, one to $q_{1}(>p)$ at rate $\alpha_{1}:=\alpha(q_{1};p)$ and the other to $q_{2}(<p)$ at rate $\alpha_{2}:=\alpha(q_{2};p)$}. \item[(b)] Suppose that $V(\cdot)$ is nonnegative, increasing, and strictly convex over $(p_{\ast},p^{\ast}]$, and $V(p_{\ast})/p_{\ast}\leq V^{\prime}(p_{\ast})$.
+Then, the best response in part (a) has \begin{enumerate} \item for $p\in(p_{\ast},p^{\ast})$, $\alpha_{1}+\alpha_{2}=1$ with $q_{1}=p^{\ast}$ and $q_{2}=0$; \item for $p<p_{\ast}$, either the sender passes, or $\alpha_{1}=1$ and $q_{1}=p_{\ast}$ or $q_{1}=p^{\ast}$; \item for $p>p^{*}$, the sender passes. \end{enumerate} \end{enumerate} \end{prop} For part (a) of Proposition \ref{prop:persuasion_modes}, notice that the right-hand side in equation \eqref{eq:HJB_general_main} is linear in each $\alpha(q;p)$ and the constraint $\sum_{q}\alpha(q;p)\le1$ is also linear.
 Therefore, by the standard linear programming logic, there exists a solution that makes use of at most two experiments, one below $p$ and the other above $p$.\footnote{One may wonder why we allow for two experiments.
 In fact, linearity implies that there exists a maximizer that puts all weight on a single experiment.
-Mixing, however, is necessary to obtain an \emph{admissible} Markov strategy.
+But to obtain an \emph{admissible} Markov strategy, using two experiments is sometimes necessary.
 For example, if $p$ is an absorbing belief, then admissibility requires that the stationary strategy be used at that belief, requiring two experiments.
-See Section \ref{subsec:Continuous_Time_Game} for details.} This result implies that $v(p)$ can be written as
+See Appendix \ref{appendix:admissible} for details.} This result implies that

-subject to $\alpha_{1}+\alpha_{2}=1$ and $q_{2}<p<q_{1}$.
+subject to $\alpha_{1}+\alpha_{2}\le1$ and $q_{2}<p<q_{1}$.